Nick Drake: Early life

 Drake was born in Rangoon, Burma, on 19 June 1948, a few months after the independence from the British Empire.
 Drake's father, Rodney Shuttleworth Drake, had moved to Rangoon in the early 1930s as an engineer with the Bombay Burmah Trading Corporation.
-In 1934 Rodney Drake met Molly Lloyd, the daughter of a senior member of the Indian Civil Service.
+In 1934, Rodney Drake met Molly Lloyd, the daughter of a senior member of the Indian Civil Service.
 He proposed marriage in 1936, but the couple had to wait a year until she turned 21 before her family allowed them to marry.
 In 1951, the Drake family returned to England to live in Warwickshire, at their home, Far Leys, in Tanworth-in-Arden.
 Rodney Drake worked from 1952 as the chairman and managing director of Wolseley Engineering.

 Drake's older sister, Gabrielle Drake, became a successful screen actress.
 Both of Drake's parents wrote music.
 Recordings of Molly's songs, which have come to light since her death, are similar in tone and outlook to the later work of her son; they shared a similar fragile vocal delivery, and Gabrielle and biographer Trevor Dann noted a parallel foreboding and fatalism in their music.
 Encouraged by his mother, Drake learned to play piano at an early age and began to compose songs which he recorded on a reel-to-reel tape recorder that she kept in the family drawing-room.
 In 1957, Drake was sent to Eagle House School, a preparatory boarding school near Sandhurst, Berkshire.
-Five years later, he went to Marlborough College, a public school in Wiltshire which had also been attended by his father and grandfather.
+Five years later, he went to Marlborough College, which had also been attended by his father and grandfather.
 He developed an interest in sport, becoming an accomplished 100- and 200-yard sprinter, representing the school's Open Team in 1966.
 He played rugby for the C1 House team and was appointed a House Captain in his last two terms.
 School friends recall Drake as having been confident, often aloof, and "quietly authoritative".
 His father remembered: "In one of his reports [the headmaster] said that none of us seemed to know him very well.
 All the way through with Nick, people didn't know him very much."